-Broken toes can be painful and usually occur as a result of severe impact or trauma to one of the phalanges bones which make up the toes although a stress fracture can occur gradually over time.
+Broken toes can be painful and usually occur as a result of severe impact or trauma to one of the phalanges bones which make up the toes.
+However, it is possible that a stress fracture can occur gradually over time.
+The big toe and the little toe are the most commonly fractured as they are the most exposed, and rest is the key method of recovery.

 Symptoms of a toe fracture include pain at which is felt instantly at the time of injury.
 The toe may swell up quickly and bruising may appear, if there is associated soft tissue injury.
 In severe fractures which have become displaced the toe may look deformed.
 Often with fractures of the smaller toes, the patient is not aware that they have a fracture.

 Toe fractures explained

 The toes are made up of 14 bones called phalanges, 3 in each of the small toes and 2 bones in the big toe or hallux as it is known.
 Fractured phalanges are different from a fractured metatarsal, which is actually in the foot, rather than the toes.

 Fractures to the phalanges usually occur as a result of a direct trauma, such as something being dropped on the foot, or even stumping your toe!
 The Hallux (or big toe) can suffer a stress fracture, which is common in adolescent athletes.

 The most common toe fractures are a broken big toe and broken little toe or pinky toe as it is also known.
 This is because these two toes are more exposed and more likely to come into contact with hard objects.
 The other toes are protected more by the other toes beside it.

 Treatment of a broken toe will often mean rest to start with.
 Take the weight off the foot, elevate it and apply cold therapy as soon as possible.
 Applying ice to the toe will help relief the pain and prevent swelling which will delay the healing process.